STRIDES-Codes/A-Way-Out/README.md

 ### Data Sources:

 + Demographic | <a href="">DATASET TITLE</a>
-+ Comorbidities | <a href="https://data.cdc.gov/NCHS/Conditions-Contributing-to-COVID-19-Deaths-by-Stat/hk9y-quqm/data">Conditions Contributing to COVID-19 Deaths, by State and Age</a>
++ Comorbidities | <a href="https://chronicdata.cdc.gov/Behavioral-Risk-Factors/Behavioral-Risk-Factor-Surveillance-System-BRFSS-P/dttw-5yxu/data">Behavioral Risk Factors Surveillance System (BRFSS) from CDC</a>
 + Social Determinants of Health | <a href="">DATASET TITLE</a>

 ### Outcome